-Tony T. Huang, Phd
+Tony T. Huang, PhD

-Associate Professor, Co–Course Director, Department of Biochemistry and Molecular & Cellular Pharmacology, New York University
+Position title: Associate Professor, Co–Course Director, Department of Biochemistry and Molecular & Cellular Pharmacology, New York University

-Advisor: Dr. Shigeki Miyamoto
+Phone: Advisor: Dr. Shigeki Miyamoto

 Research Interest: Regulation of ubiquitination and deubiquitination in DNA repair and cancer susceptibility pathways

 - Go to Tony’s NYU webpage.